mvdkleijn/Maintenance/README.txt

 NOTES
 -----

+	BACKDOOR
 		There is a backdoor into the site during maintenance mode, but it must be enabled to work.
 		It isn't advised to enable it but may come in handy if blocking solely by IP address does not satisfy your needs.
 		Adding ?backdoorkey=YOUR_KEY_HERE to the URL of a page which is otherwise restricted will unlock that page for you.
 		You need to set up your key in the plugin settings page.

+	LOCAL DEVELOPMENT
+		If you have a server running on your local machine, when you access it, your IP address in PHP Env will usually be 127.0.0.1
+		As part of the enable script, this will be added to the access list to save you the step / headache.